ATTODataPortal/Documents-1/HowTo/HowToFieldWork.md

-After finishing or changing a booking, an overview will be sent to the contact person, all other involved persons, the LMTs, and the BExIS Team.
+After finishing or changing a booking, an overview will be sent to the contact person, all other involved persons, the LMTs, and the BExIS team.

 ## 4 Exploratory information

-Here you find all important information about the field stations, weekend working, weather forecast as well as maps leading to the plots, and links to the map service of the federal states.
+Here you find all important information about the field sites and field stations, a fieldwork guideline and a checklist, weekend working infos, weather forecast as well as maps with driving directions to the plots, and many more.

 ## 5 Documents